Discover the mighty Dolomites

 In 2009, the big moment arrived: UNESCO decided to include the Dolomites in their list of World Heritage sites.
 With its unique shapes and location, the Dolomites are a truly unique nature spectacle and thoroughly deserve this status.

-This great honor, however, is also a challenge for the locals - they must try to preserve this unique natural and cultural heritage for future generations.
+This great honour, however, is also a challenge for the locals - they must try to preserve this unique natural and cultural heritage for future generations.

 What is it that makes vacations in the Dolomites so special?

 - The resort includes a total of eight nature parks and one National Park.

 - Approximately 13,000 kilometres of signposted hiking trails can be found in the Dolomites.

 - In the local valleys, many still speak Ladin, an ancient Rhaeto-Romance language which once was widely used in the Alps.